Who else is going through a detox or cleanse right now?

 Then I enjoy lunches that are filling while being healthy, like a salad made of combining chopped lettuce with cooked quinoa, pomegranate seeds, sunflower seeds, black beans, avocado, cilantro and topped with Wild Rose’s lemon tahini dressing:

 For snacks, I rely heavily on herbal teas.
 Luckily I got a few for Christmas – including my all-time favourite Aveda tea and my new favourite David’s Tea flavour, an organic African spice mint tea…yum!
-If hungry, I pair the tea with a brown rice krispie recipe I found on another blog – it involves combining organic puffed brown rice (I bought Nature’s Path brand) with brown rice syrup (the only sweetener allowed on the cleanse), almond butter, goldenberries and cinnamon:
+If hungry, I pair the tea with a brown rice krispie recipe I found on another blog – it involves combining organic puffed brown rice (I bought Nature’s Path brand) with brown rice syrup (the only sweetener allowed on the cleanse), almond butter, goldenberries and cinnamon – UPDATE: apparently brown rice syrup is not allowed on the cleanse.
+It also goes by the name malt syrup, which is how it’s referred to in the booklet under “Foods Not Recommended During Cleanse” so I missed that and have notified the blogger who I got this recipe from.
+So if any of you are doing this cleanse, avoid this recipe!

 Another great, cleanse-friendly snack is kale chips.
 I bought a bunch of organic kale, cut out the stems, tossed the leaves with a tiny bit of olive oil, salt and pepper, and baked at 400 F for 20 minutes.